puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-1-0/01-set-up-code-manager-and-deploy-code-to-production/assignment.md

 9. You will be taken to a list of webhooks; click on the URL for the webhook that you just added.
 10. Click on **Test Delivery** at the bottom of the page.
 After a few seconds, you should see an entry in the list with a green checkmark next to it.

+✅ From now on pushing new code to the Git server will trigger an automatic deployment of that new code to the primary server via Code Manager.

 ---

 ## 🎈 **Congratulations!**